xtuml/mc/doc/notes/8808_deprecate_function_int.md

 'service'
 4.2 The MASL tooling shall stop using the keyword 'function' in favor of 'service'
-4.2.1 The persistence mechanism in BridgePoint shall not use the keyword 'service' when persisting routines with a return value
+4.2.1 The persistence mechanism in BridgePoint shall use the keyword 'service' when persisting routines with a return value
 4.2.2 The model of masl shall not emit 'function' for routines with a return value